 Appointment forms should be processed 2 weeks prior to your start date.
-This includes a Personal Information Form as well as a Direct Deposit Authorization which requests your banking information.
+This includes a Personal Information Form as well as a Direct Deposit Authorization, which requests your banking information.
 We know that this timeline is not always possible, but keep in mind your first payment may be delayed if this information is not received in time.
-Please see the Soil Science Office, to both receive the forms and to provide the required information to initiate the appointment.
+Please see Flor Toribio to receive the forms and to provide the required information to initiate the appointment.